 - a.
 Residential Open Space Cluster Development: - i.
 Lot Size Requirement.
 Unless specifically stated herein, the minimum lot size for a Residential Open Space Cluster Development is 20 acres. - ii.
 Frontage Requirements. - 1.
 The minimum frontage for the development shall be a contiguous 100 feet and of sufficient length to provide safe access for a right-of-way of at least 60 feet. - 2.
 At least one access shall be within the minimum frontage. - 3.
 The minimum frontage and access shall be within the Town of Stratham.
 If, however, the subject parcel has only 50 feet of frontage and was legally created prior to the date of adoption of this ordinance under ordinances and regulations that required at least a 50 feet minimum right-of-way, 50 feet shall be the minimum required frontage for such pre-existing lots. - 4.
-Frontage lands on roads existing at the time of application shall be preserved as buffers to the maximum extent possible in addition to all required setbacks.

-- 5. After the passage of this ordinance, any parcel that subdivides more than 50% of the frontage away from the parent parcel shall not be eligible for a Residential Open Space Cluster Development for a period of 4 years from the date of the subdivision approval. - 6.
-Merging the required parcels with the parent parcel to achieve the 50% original required frontage shall nullify this restriction.

-iii.
-Buffer Area: (Rev. 3/13, 3/17)

-- 1. A vegetated buffer strip of at least fifty (50) feet shall be maintained along the external perimeter or property line of the Residential Open Space Cluster Development to minimize potential impacts on abutting properties.
+Frontage lands on roads existing at the time of application shall be preserved as buffers to the maximum extent possible in addition to all required setbacks. - 5.
+After the passage of this ordinance, any parcel that subdivides more than 50% of the frontage away from the parent parcel shall not be eligible for a Residential Open Space Cluster Development for a period of 4 years from the date of the subdivision approval. - 6.
+Merging the required parcels with the parent parcel to achieve the 50% original required frontage shall nullify this restriction. - iii.
+Buffer Area: (Rev. 3/13, 3/17, 3/24) - 1.
+A vegetated buffer strip of at least fifty (50) feet shall be maintained along the external perimeter or property line of the Residential Open Space Cluster Development to minimize potential impacts on abutting properties.
 The natural vegetation shall be retained or, if required, vegetation of a type and amount as deemed appropriate by the Planning Board shall be planted and maintained.
 No dwelling, accessory structure, street or parking area shall be permitted within the designated buffer area.
+The vegetated buffer strip shall be located solely on open space parcels, including on common land, conservation land, and/or public open land, and shall not encumber individual residential parcels.
 Streets that serve as access to the development, walls, underground utilities, and drainage structures may be located within this buffer.
-Said buffer strip shall not be included in the calculation of open space for the development. - 2.
-If the subdivision abuts a water body or wetland, the width and treatment of the buffer shall be consistent with the requirements of the Wetland Conservation Overlay District and/or Shoreland Protection Overlay District. - 3.
+Said buffer strip shall not be included in the calculation of open space for the development.

+- 2. If the subdivision abuts a water body or wetland, the width and treatment of the buffer shall be consistent with the requirements of the Wetland Conservation Overlay District and/or Shoreland Protection Overlay District. - 3.
 Appropriate legal mechanisms shall be established by the subdivider, subject to the approval of the Planning Board, to assure that the buffer area will be permanently protected and maintained. - 4.
 The Planning Board may grant a waiver to the Wetland Conservation Overlay District and/or Shoreland Protection Overlay District through the issuance of a Conditional Use Permit at such time as the Town has adopted regulations establishing criteria for such a reduction in buffer dimensionality.
 (Rev. 3/17)